Kaya-chan Isn't Scary

-Kaya-chan Isn't Scary (カヤちゃんはコワくない, Kaya-chan wa Kowakunai) is a Japanese manga series written and illustrated by Tarō Yuri.
+Kaya-chan Isn't Scary (カヤちゃんはコワくない, Kaya-chan wa Kowakunai) is a Japanese supernatural horror manga series written and illustrated by Tarō Yuri.
 It began serialization on Shinchosha's Kurage Bunch manga website in April 2022.
-An anime television series adaptation produced by East Fish Studio is set to premiere in January 2026.
+An anime television series adaptation produced by East Fish Studio premiered aired from January to March 2026.

 Plot

-Kaya is a famous problem child in her kindergarten, always causing trouble for her friends and teachers.
-However, when teacher Chie is put in charge of her, she discovers a hidden ability.
+Kaya is an infamous problem child in her kindergarten, always causing trouble for her friends and teachers.
+However, when teacher Chie is put in charge of her, she discovers that Kaya is actually protecting the children from evil spirits that wish to bring harm to others.
+A story of a misunderstood hero follows.